Performance Review Form

 Each field was chosen to serve a specific HR, manager, or career-development purpose.
 Here's what each one does — and why it's there.

 The full legal name of the employee being reviewed.
-Required for matching the record to the employee file in your HRIS or ATS.
+Required for matching the review to the right employee record.

 The manager or reviewer completing the form.
 For 360 reviews, this can be peers and direct reports — capture each role separately.